aerickt/lapwing-for-beginners/src/Chapter-08.md

 ### What is a conflict?

-Throughout this page, you will see the word "conflict" thrown around a lot.
-Since steno is a primarily phonetic system, we will sometimes encounter pairs of words which would be written exactly the same.
-For example, we learned that `AEUR` represents the sound in "p<ins>air</ins>".
-However, this is also the same sound in the word "p<ins>ear</ins>".
-We would call this an example of a "conflict" (these two words conflict with the same outline).
-As you'll see, we usually resolve these conflicts by using different chords based on spellings.
+Since steno is a primarily phonetic system, homophones can be tricky to deal with.
+For example, the words "pair" and "pear" are pronounced exactly the same, but it is not possible to assign them both to `PAEUR`.
+We would call this an example of a "conflict"; two words conflict with the same outline.
+In Lapwing theory, spelling is the primary way to resolve conflicts.
+This particular example of "pair" and "pear" is covered later in this chapter.

 ## `AOE`